-Khan has extensive stand-up trial experience, having won multiple significant jury verdicts including an award of $12.5 million in compensatory and punitive damages.
-Khan has significant appellate experience briefing and arguing appeals in both state and federal courts across the nation.
-Khan has been recognized as a “Rising Star” by Southern California Super Lawyers every year since 2012.
+Amjad Mahmood Khan teaches Fundamentals of U.S. Contract Law for Foreign Lawyers.
+A partner at Brown, Neri, Smith & Khan LLP (bnsklaw.com), he represents both plaintiffs and defendants in a wide range of high-stakes business litigation, including disputes related to commercial contracts, civil fraud, business torts, intellectual property, energy, insurance, antitrust and unfair competition and the False Claims Act.
+Amjad's clients have included a range of high-profile corporations, executives and organizations, including mortgage lenders, energy companies, technology firms, major airlines, municipalities and religious establishments.
+Amjad has extensive stand-up trial experience, having won multiple significant jury verdicts, including an award of approximately $12.5 million in compensatory and punitive damages.
+Amjad has significant appellate experience briefing and arguing appeals in both state and federal courts across the nation.
+Amjad has been recognized as a “Rising Star” by Southern California Super Lawyers every year since 2012.

-Khan devotes a considerable portion of his time to pro bono matters.
-He has specific experience in asylum and refugee law, deportation defense and legal aid to disaster victims.
-He has first chaired over two dozen successful immigration and asylum matters.
-He has received numerous awards and accolades for his pro bono work, which includes sharing the 2012 Muslim Advocates Thurgood Marshall Award for authoring an amicus brief for the U.S. Court of Appeals for the Federal Circuit in defense of the civil liberties of an American Muslim.
-He has also testified five times before the U.S. House of Representatives on the human rights abuses of religious minorities in the Near East and South Asia and the efficacy of the International Religious Freedom Act of 1998.
+In addition to his litigation practice, Amjad devotes a considerable portion of his time to pro bono matters.
+Amjad has special expertise in asylum and refugee law, deportation defense and providing legal aid to disaster victims.
+Amjad was co-chair of Latham & Watkins’ global human rights and refugee practice group.
+Amjad has first chaired over two dozen successful immigration and asylum matters.
+Amjad has received numerous awards and accolades for his pro bono work, which includes sharing the 2012 Muslim Advocates Thurgood Marshall Award.
+Amjad has also served as an expert witness in asylum cases and has testified five times before the U.S. House of Representatives on the human rights abuses of religious minorities in the Near East and South Asia.
+Amjad is also a term member of the Council on Foreign Relations.